 Simple lunches might include sandwiches, homemade lunchables, or leftovers.

 Look at your master list of meals from step 1 and start adding it to your meal planning calendar taking into consideration what is happening that day.
-For that double header game day you might keep it simple with grilled cheese, or make a double batch of chilli the night before.
+For that double header game day you might keep it simple with grilled cheese, or make a double batch of chili the night before.
+I keep all our to do’s in my free Cozi app.
+This keeps it super simple to figure out what our schedule for the week is.
+Plus, you can search their recipes to help with your meal planning.

 Take a look in your pantry and freezer and list what you have and what you need.
 Make this a very thorough list with EVERYTHING you need for your meal plan.
 By making this list as complete as possible, you are more likely to stick to only the items on your list and limit the “oh I should get one of these just in case, and one of these and….”